AndryMBridge/AndrijaDesign.com/README.md

 Some functionalities tested on the web application www.andrijadesign.com.
-Requirement, TestSet, TestCases - documented in PDF Bug Reports - documented in Jira
+Requirement, TestSet, TestCases - documented in PDF.
+Bug Reports - documented in Jira.